gSchool/mcsp-unit-oop/01-object-oriented-programming/01-introduction.md

 ## Core Concepts

 The central idea of object-oriented programming is to package state and behaviors together into a singular entity called an object.
 The state comes in the form of fields or properties and the behaviors are typically called methods.
 The process of bundling state and behvaiors is known as encapsulation<sup id="1">[1](#f1)</sup> and is one of the pillars of OOP.
+One way to conceptualize this style of programming is to think of objects like cells in a biological system.
+Rather than each cell being able to muck around with the internals of other cells, each cell encapsulates it's internals inside a nucleus and other cells communicate with it by sending chemical messages.
+In this way, each cell can remain relatively simple and self-contained, but through collaboration with other cells, compose a complex, self-correcting system which is greater than the sum of its parts.
+In fact, this is the analogy used by the person who is known for developing OOP, Alan Kay, who had a background in biology before entering the field of computer science.

 ## Programming Paradigms